 pod, mod, pod mod – all lower-case

-pointed out – be careful of this, as it implies that a speaker is perhaps reluctantly admitting something we know to be true; better to use a simple said or suggested (see also acknowledged, above)
+pointed out – be careful of this, as it implies that a speaker is perhaps reluctantly admitting something we know to be true; better to use a simple said or suggested (the same goes for similar words such as explained and admitted) (see also acknowledged and claim, above)

 point-of-sale – a place where things are sold, not to be confused with a selling-point, which is a reason to buy